Could you be sleepwalking into an IHT bill?

 Next steps

 A carefully considered estate plan could enable you to make a real difference to the lives of your children and grandchildren.
 However, as our survey found, many families are failing to plan ahead, which means the legacy they leave behind might not be as valuable as they intended it to be.
-Estate planning can be complex – there’s no ‘off-the-shelf’ solution – which is why it’s important to speak to a financial adviser.
+Estate planning can be complex – there’s no ‘off-the-shelf’ solution – which is why it’s important to speak to a wealth manager.
 They can provide the ideas and solutions you need to build a robust, tailored estate plan that suits your needs and lays firm foundations for your family’s future.

 1 HMRC IHT receipts